 About the conference

-The 8th Biennial Regulatory Governance Conference sponsored the ECPR Standing Group on Regulatory Governance taking place at the University of Exeter from June 23 until June 25, 2021 covers a wide-range of topics around the over-arching theme of who carries the conversation today.
+The 8th Biennial ECPR Standing Group on Regulatory Governance taking place virtually from June 23 until June 25, 2021 covers a wide-range of topics around the over-arching theme of who carries the conversation today.
 Our ECPR Standing Group has identified in its previous conferences regulation as form of governance, the role of the global South in regulatory policy and politics, policy learning ‘in’ and ‘for’ regulation, the evolution of institutional design in the economic crisis and ‘the crisis of regulation’, the challenges to legal drafting and to writing effective law, the contestation of regulation and the implications of enforcement and compliance for our understanding of the effects of rules.

 This conference will tackle the present context where some well-established ‘certainties’ around democracy, rule of law, governance, public policy, compliance and accountability are no longer taken for granted.
 We will debate who carries the regulatory conversation in a context dominated by elected leaders that attack evidence-based policy, do not necessarily support the rule of law, deny the role of science in the design of risk and regulation, and set out to hollow out historical projects of regulatory integration such as the European Union.
 Thus, one question is who carries the regulatory conversation.
 But the next one is for what purposes and for what implications for governance.
 Here we come full circle to the original motivation for the existence of our Standing Group, which exists to think and debate risk, rules and regulations in terms of governance.